Content on this page was generated by AI and has not been manually reviewed.

 How do I test VPN connectivity once configured?

 Log in to a client device and connect to the VPN.
 Try pinging a host on the remote network, access a shared resource, and verify you can reach the Internet through the VPN if that’s your setup.
 Use traceroute or pathping to diagnose routing issues.
-K/e electric locations: The Ultimate VPN Guide for Secure Access to K/e Electric Locations

 Can EdgeRouter Lite handle VPNs for multiple users?

 Yes, you can support multiple OpenVPN clients or multiple IPsec road-warrior clients.
 Performance will depend on your router’s CPU and memory, plus the encryption settings you choose.
+Edge secure network vpn missing: troubleshooting, fixes, and best alternatives for privacy and performance 2026

 How secure are EdgeRouter Lite VPNs by default?